SibuyasGaid/SibuyasGaid/README.md

 # About Me:
-I'm a computer Engineering Student, looking to explore different coding stacks and expand my technical skills.
+I'm a Computer Engineer, looking to explore different coding stacks and expand my technical skills.

 ## 🌐 Socials: